 In March 2021, the UK government announced the scheme as a replacement for the EU Common Agricultural Policy to support the rural economy while achieving the goals of the 25 Year Environment Plan and helping to meet carbon emission reduction commitments.
 The scheme will use public money to pay farmers and land managers in England to deliver a set of ‘public goods’ that cover clean air, clean and plentiful water, thriving plants and wildlife, protection from and mitigation of environmental hazards, beauty, heritage and engagement, and mitigation of and adaptation to climate change.

 To confirm that their approach has practical application, the University of Surrey team worked with ecologists to test the use of satellite imagery in establishing habitat criteria for five example species or species groups in the Surrey Hills Area of Outstanding Natural Beauty, one of the areas in the first set of DEFRA’s trials for the Environmental Land Management scheme.
-Two types of butterfly, skylarks, hazel dormice, and dragonflies and damselflies were chosen for investigation because they act as bio-indicators of appropriate and healthy habitat, both for themselves and in terms of the wider ecosystem.
+Two types of butterfly, skylarks, hazel dormice, and dragonflies and damselflies, were chosen for investigation because they act as bio-indicators of an appropriate and healthy habitat, both for themselves and in terms of the wider ecosystem.
 They also represent a range of habitat needs such as chalk grassland, woodland, pasture, arable land, hedgerows and inland water.

 Ecologists from the Surrey Wildlife Trust and Butterfly Conservation advised the research team and helped them build knowledge of the habitat requirements for each species.
 The team then used both readily available and very high-resolution Earth Observation resources to evaluate broad habitat suitability and connectivity for the species and assign a suitability score.
 Finally, they used the score and local expert knowledge to explore the additional contribution of the increasingly available Very High Resolution (VHR) Earth Observation data (0.7–4 m in this study) for habitat assessment.